kahlun/verl/docs/intel_gpu_tutorial/intel_gpu_build_dockerfile_page.rst

 .. note::

-   The compute-runtime and IGC versions are pinned tightly because the default versions shipped in the ``intel/deep-learning-essentials`` base image are too old for Battlemage (BMG / Arc Pro B60).
+   versions shipped in the ``intel/deep-learning-essentials`` base image are too old for Battlemage (BMG / Arc Pro B60).
 Specifically: